 A. No. The Criminal Justice and Immigration Act 2008 abolished the common law offences of blasphemy and blasphemous libel in England and Wales.
-Blasphemy laws continue to exist in Scotland and Northern Ireland.
+Blasphemy laws continue to exist in Scotland, the Republic of Ireland and Northern Ireland.

 Q. Is there a difference in law between criticising a belief and criticising a believer?